UK gender pay statement

 Analysis of technical staff at Currie & Brown

-Last three years figures can be found here: https://www.gov.uk/government/publications/gender-pay-gap-reporting-guidance-for-employers/what-to-report
+Last three years figures can be found here: Gender pay gap reporting: guidance for employers - GOV.UK

 Gender pay gap analysis at Currie & Brown

-• Assistant level - The gender pay gap is 13% higher for females, while almost half of our employees at this level are female, reflecting our strategy to improve gender balance through our graduate intake.
+The gender pay gap is 6% higher for females, while almost half of our employees at this level are female, reflecting our strategy to improve gender balance through our graduate intake.

-• Professional level - the gender pay gap is 11%.
-We are working hard to close this gap.
+The gender pay gap is 5%.
+We are working hard to close this gap, in comparison to previous reports, this is progressing positively.
 The difference is due, in part, to the lack of female chartered surveyors.
 The gap at this level is a result of the increased number of females joining our business in recent years through our graduate scheme.
 While still relatively junior and newly promoted, their salary compares less favourably with those individuals who have two or three years’ more experience.

-• Associate level and above - While women are earning more than men at associate level, there is a gender pay gap at associate director and director level.
-This is reflective of the small sample size distorting the statistics, particularly at director level, where we have newly promoted and new joiners at the lower end of the pay bracket for this level.
-At senior director level the gender pay gap is in favour of women, although this is once again a very small sample size.
+While men are marginally earning more than women at associate level, the gender pay gap at associate director and director level has decreased, whereby women are paid more at these levels.
+This is reflective of the number of women who have been promoted internally and new joiners at management level.
 We continue to embed positive changes and behaviours in our recruitment practices to ensure we attract and appoint to our most senior roles in a fair and balanced way.
+This initiative has already yielded positive results, with several female leaders being promoted to the most senior grades in the business.
+This not only enhances the gender

 Gender pay gap key data